 Any big cat over sixty pounds must be displayed in a cage.
 Any big cat display requires double wide doors to move a cage into a building and a display area with a physical barrier to keep the people away from the cage.
 If the cage is placed on a stage the ramp must be 5' wide and at no more than a 30 degree angle.

 All exotic animal displays require a display permit issued by the city or county of the display which must be secured by the client.
-The animals and trainers have their own pemits and insurance but the event organizer must have their own insurance for the event.
+The animals and trainers have their own permits and insurance but the event organizer must have their own display permit and insurance for the event.

 Exotic Animals for Rent for a Party or Production